 Opendoor (OPEN)

-Opendoor is up against the odds.
-Its flat sales suggest demand is weak and its cash burn makes us question the business’s long-term viability.― StockStory Analyst Team
+Opendoor faces an uphill battle.
+Its poor revenue growth shows demand is soft and its cash burn makes us question its business model.― StockStory Analyst Team

 1. News